Tomorrow the people of Kirklees will go to the polls for the 2022 local elections.

 Of the seats up for election this year, Labour hold 11, Conservative six, Lib Dem four, Holme Valley Independents one and Green one.
 There are 100 candidates standing.

-Here is the Greens’ “minifesto” courtesy of group leader Andrew Cooper.
+Here is the Lib Dems’ “minifesto” courtesy of group leader John Lawson and deputy Andrew Marchington.

 “We believe that Kirklees has stagnated during Labour’s administration and that many opportunities have been missed to make Kirklees a greener, cleaner and safer place to live.
 We believe that these improvements should be available to everybody and in a way that makes sense to them.

 “Residents’ concerns about over-development in their communities, stemming from Labour’s Local Plan, are legitimate.
 Following a motion from us earlier this year calling for a review of the Local Plan, it is a priority to test the plan against today’s requirements.